-Understand and support the Catholic mission of [SCHOOL N [AME] Read, support, and follow school policies and procedures, en school environment. nbracing my role in promoting a harmonious Ensure that my child arrives on time to school every day unle ss there is a real emergency.
-Communicate and treat all others in the school community respect, professionalism, and Christian care. (students, teachers, staff, other parents) with Address questions and concerns at the lowest possible level, e escalating to the next level when necessary.
-Assume positive intentions when addressing any concerns, we professional and solution-oriented. working through concerns in a manner that is Refrain from unnecessary and negative gossip, including par media interactions. rticipation in harmful texts, chats, and social I understand that the school views the education of its students school and that parents are required to comply with these enrollment and disenrollment decisions remain at all times at school has the right to administratively withdraw a student if it student partnership is irretrievably broken. expectations.
-I further understand that all the discretion of the school.
-In addition, the Signature of Parent/Guardian Date
+Understand and support the Catholic mission of of [SCHOOL NAME] Read, support, and follow school policies and school environment. procedures, embracing my role in promoting a harmonious Ensure that my child arrives on time to school every day unless there is a real emergency.
+Communicate and treat all others in the school respect, professionalism, and Christian care ol community (students, teachers, staff, other parents) with e.
+Address questions and concerns at the lowest p possible level, escalating to the next level when necessary.
+Assume positive intentions when addressing a professional and solution-oriented. any concerns, working through concerns in a manner that is Refrain from unnecessary and negative gossip media interactions. o, including participation in harmful texts, chats, and social school and that parents are required to com- enrollment and disenrollment decisions remain n of its students as a partnership between the parents and the ply with these expectations.
+I further understand that all at all times at the discretion of the school.
+In addition, the w a student if it determines at its discretion that the parent or Signature of Parent/Guardian Date